 Planes are easy to identify as their trail is not continuous.
 It’s a series of dots, and you can even see the red and green light.

 If the plane is approaching an airport, it will be low and its strong front light can be on.
 This will leave a very obvious trail.

 Satellites are rather faint, and they are much higher than planes.
 So they leave a very short trail on your frame.

 A trail from a meteor will only appear in a couple of frames at most.
 In the case of satellites, planes, and ISS, you will be able to track their path across multiple frames.
-This is regardless of the exposure time used.
+This is regardless of the